Twists of superconformal algebras: The Observables of a Twisted Superconformal Theory

 \subsection{Connections to the Physics Literature}

 Twists of supersymmetric theories have been studied for a long time.
-One of the first examples of twists, giving rise to ``topological'' theories were introduced with the work of Witten \cite{Witten_1988}, which, as we mentioned, ignited the quantum field theoretic interpretation of Donaldson invariants of 4-manifolds.
-The simplest supersymmetric twists on $\R^4$ by a single nilpotent supercharge $\cQ$ gives rise to a purely topological theory, since all the translation generators $P^\mu$ are in the exact subalgebra $\mf b_{\cQ}$.
+One of the first examples of twists, giving rise to a ``topological'' theory, was introduced with the work of Witten \cite{Witten_1988}, which provided a quantum field theoretic interpretation of Donaldson invariants of 4-manifolds.
+This twist on $\RR^4$ is a nilpotent supercharge $\cQ$ where all the translation generators $P^\mu$ are in the exact subalgebra~$\mf b_{\cQ}$ and hence gives rise to a purely topological theory.

-In superconformal theories, there are more complicated examples, identified by classes of square-zero elements $\cQ$ in the superconformal algebra.
-These can be general combinations of ordinary and conformal supercharges.
-Thus, there is a more complicated structures of $\cQ$-closed and $\cQ$-exact generators in the even part $\sconf(n|S_\CC,\CC)_0$, giving rise to more interesting subvarieties where the protected sector of operators lives.

-\begin{prp} The type of generators that appear in the closed and exact subalgebras determine how the twisted theory will look like and behave. \end{prp}